athulyarajesh194-create/cyclistic_BI_proj/README.md

 Manhattan Dominance: The data shows that Manhattan (specifically Chelsea, the Lower East Side, and Greenwich Village) sees much higher trip volumes than the listed Brooklyn neighborhoods.
 This dashboard shows a comparison between the top trips through the bike-sharing service based on starting point and destination point as well ass through starting neighborhood.

+A link is provided that leads you to the workbook containing the dashboards.